-- 4. Click the Item Type drop-down list and select "Cutting Board."
-Assign an Item Height of 1 inch and click OK to return to the Cabinet Specification dialog. - 5.
-A new Cutting Board face item, as well as a new Separation, will be added below the separation that you selected. - 6.
+- 5. Select "Cutting Board" from the Item Type drop-down list, assign an Item Height of 1 inch and click OK to return to the Cabinet Specification dialog. - 6.
+A new Cutting Board face item, as well as a new Separation, are added below the separation that you selected. - 7.
 Click OK to close the Base Cabinet Specification dialog.